LoyolaChicagoBooks/introcs-scala-ui/README.md

 # Getting Scala-UI

-We are working on properly syncing Scalaµ from Bintray's jcenter to Maven Central.
+To use Scala-UI in your sbt-based project, add these lines to your `build.sbt`.

-Meanwhile, you can resolve the dependency on Scalaµ by adding these lines to your `build.sbt`.
+    scalaVersion := "2.11.5"

     resolvers += "loyolachicagocode@bintray" at "http://dl.bintray.com/loyolachicagocode/maven"